vikumar01/word2vec/README.md

 # word2vec
-Implementation and visualization using PCA
+Implementation and visualization using PCA.